 Iglič Furmint 2016 is a fresh and fruity wine.
 As you bring it to your nose you can smell apple and green melon, accompanied by white pepper and spicy aromas.
 These aromas reflect on the palate.
 With regard to food pairing, this wine goes well with a wide range of foods, from light fish dishes and raw fish to well-seasoned dishes.

-Made in the Champagne method, this wine by Dveri Pax winery has had 18 months on lees, so it’s complex and creamy.
+Made in the Champagne method, this wine by Dveri Pax winery has had 18 months on less, so it’s complex and creamy.
 Both scent and taste are of white pepper with some apricot and citrus.
 This Brut Furmint goes down well as an aperitif, and you can enjoy it along with canapés, carpaccios, sushi, and oysters.

 This is an excellent orange wine made by Ščurek winery from the Rebula grape variety that’s typically found in Slovenia’s western Goriška Brda wine region.
 The scent is of candied orange, apricot, and dried fruit.
 While in the mouth, it’s sweetly spicy with a hint of vanilla.
-Try Rebula Up with some spicy Asian food, gnocchi or pasta dishes with rich white sauces, aged cheeses, and semi-sweet desserts.
+Try Rebula Up with some spicy Asian food, gnocchi, or pasta dishes with rich white sauces, aged cheeses, and semi-sweet desserts.

-This Pinot Gris (Pinot Grigio) by Erzetič winery is another great example of an orange wine.
-By looking at its colour, you can tell that it’s gone through a long period of maceration.
+This Pinot Gris (Pinot Grigio) by Erzetič winery is another great example of orange wine.
+By looking at its color, you can tell that it’s gone through a long period of maceration.
 Having been aged in amphorae, it’s got a remarkable texture.
 It’s extremely mineral on the nose, with spicy and ripe fruit notes, and is rich in the mouth.
 This wine and a moderately spiced dish are a match made in heaven!

 How about trying Sivi Pinot Amfora with some popular foods that you can find in Slovenia like prebranec (a Balkan dish of baked beans in a lightly spicy sauce) or sarma (cabbage rolls typically filled with meat and rice)?

 Now here’s a premium rosé that will please any wine lover, even those that aren’t so into rosé wine.
 Some rosé wines do tend to lack fruit concentration, but not this one by Colnar winery.
 With a perfect blend of 50% Pinot Noir and 50% Blaufränkisch, it’s got this delicate and light colour.
-Yet the flavour is lovely and intense.
+Yet the flavor is lovely and intense.
 And being a structured wine with a good amount of tannin, this rosé is a good complement for food.
 Excellent matches are fish and sushi.

 Gašper winery’s Cabernet Franc has the typical characteristics of red peppers or capsicum, black pepper, and lots of red and dark fruit.
 You can really taste the oak.
 However, it doesn’t dominate the wine’s fruitiness.
 You can have it with roast chicken, pork, beef, duck, sausage, lamb, veal, hearty fish dishes, and even hard or soft cheese.